Shahzad654/Food-Devlivery-Web-App-Using-ReactJS/README.md

 # Food-Devlivery-Web-App-Using-ReactJS
 Amazing food web app using ReactJS with attractive design

+#For nodde module folder run this command in terminal
+npm install

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).